 It was time to clean out the closet, drastically and once-and-for-all.
 I was sick of feeling as if my clothes owned me.
-I came up with a new strategy: define the season's wardrobe as minimally as possible—I pared down to ten pieces—and put everything else into organized deep storage.
-I know ten pieces sounds pretty draconian.
-But if you look at a weather map. you'll see most of us live in climates defined by three-month stretches that don't vary that much.
+I came up with a new strategy: Define the season's wardrobe as minimally as possible—I pared down to 10 pieces—and put everything else into organized deep storage.
+I know 10 pieces sounds pretty draconian.
+But if you look at a weather map, you'll see most of us live in climates defined by three-month stretches that don't vary that much.
 And more minimal is always more peaceful.

 Have you ever whittled your wardrobe to a few key items?
-Tell us about it in the comment section below:
+Tell us about it in the Comments section below.

 Place the clothes you love on your bed.
 Arrange the articles by type: jeans, pants, shirts, etc.

 By examining the clothes you love in a vacuum—that is, without the rest of your wardrobe surrounding them and clamoring for attention—you will see a pattern.
 Maybe you like striped shirts best.
 Or maybe you really only feel comfortable in black.
-Next time you are on the verge of a purchase, think back to this moment: how would the new piece you are considering fit in with your favorites?
+Next time you're on the verge of a purchase, think back to this moment: How would the new piece you're considering fit in with your favorites?

 Step No. 4: Edit.
 Are there favorite pieces that didn't make the cut when you were putting together outfits?
 Take them off the bed.